MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/modern-inbox-store-apps-troubleshooting-guidance.md

     ```

-9. If Microsoft Store has issues to start or it was previously removed, try to reinstall it.
+9. If Microsoft Store has issues starting or was previously removed, try reinstalling it.

     > [!NOTE]
     > Removing Microsoft Store is not supported.
 For more information, see [Removing, uninstalling, or reinstalling Microsoft Store app isn't supported](cannot-remove-uninstall-or-reinstall-microsoft-store-app.md).